hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Adding Resources

-We can add resources to our configuration.
-We'll create a compute instance by adding the following to `main.tf`:
+You can add new resources to your configuration by adding them to your Terraform configuration and running `terraform apply` to provision them.

+First, add a google compute instance resource to `main.tf`:

 ```hcl
 resource "google_compute_instance" "vm_instance" {